microsoft/VSExtensibility/New_Extensibility_Model/Docs/Getting_Started/NewExtensibilityModel_Overview.md

 * How to compile and F5 debug an extension with the new model
 * Resources and code samples to get started writing an extension with the new model

-## Why use the new extensibility model?
+## What is the new extensibility model & why should you use it?

-The new extensibility model aims to address many of the problems both developers experience when using and writing extensions in Visual Studio using the old model.
+The new, out-of-proc extensibility model aims to address many of the problems both developers experience when using and writing extensions in Visual Studio using the old model.
 These issues include:

 * Extension-caused crashes and hangs of Visual Studio and other installed extensions
 * Inconsistent hard-to-find docs and APIs, tribal knowledge requirements, and overwhelming architecture